xcart/xcart-docs/_pages/kb_en/modules/ideal_payments/getting_started_with_ideal_payments.md

     The method will be added, and the method settings page will be opened:
     ![ideal-settings.png]({{site.baseurl}}/attachments/ref_h6SlMCLe/ideal-settings.png)

-6. Configure the module settings:
+6. Configure the addon settings:

     *   **Merchant ID**: Enter the unique 9-digit connection number that has been provided to you as a result of your application and approval for Rabobank iDEAL Professional.
 All Rabobank specific merchant ID’s numbers start with 0020\.
 You can find your merchant ID in the received notification email and in the Rabo iDEAL Dashboard (see the 'Merchant data' tab under the Profile menu option).
 If the merchantID has less than 9 digits, leading zeros are used to fill out the field.
     *   **SubID**: If you have a Merchant SubID for this store, enter it here.
 The SubID value entered in this field will accompany each iDEAL payment originating from this store.
 Unless agreed otherwise with the Acquirer, the Merchant has to use 0 (zero) as subID by default (if no subIDs are used).